XeniaTsomp/ModelChecking/README.md

 ### Model statistics:

 The table below shows the statistics for the CTMC model which include:
+* the number of transmitted packets in downstream or upstream;
 * the number of states and transitions in the CTMC representing the model;
 * the time needed to solve the model.